 What do you think of when you hear the term outsource?
 Is it positive or negative?
 Is it an option you have ever considered and if so would you know what options exist and how to start?

 Outsourcing takes many forms and most associations and not-for-profits can (and do) benefit from it.
 But, to really consider outsourcing we first need to understand it.
-Hence this series – Outsourcing 101 for Associations & Not-For-Profits.
-Over the coming weeks, I will explore how to go about outsourcing and how best to manage an outsourcing relationship.
-But in the following article, the first in the series, I explore why, as the bare minimum you should at least consider outsourcing certain functions of your organisation’s operations.
+The following article explores why, as the bare minimum, you should at least consider outsourcing certain functions of your organisation’s operations.

 Whether it be basic admin, member services, specialised projects or senior leadership, we (the royal ‘we’ because truthfully I mean you) should all consider outsourcing for the benefit of our (your) organisations.

 Outsourcing is not a new practice.
 It is a well-established and well-respected process that is proven to improve business processes and ultimately have a positive effect on an organisation’s bottom line.
-However, whilst it is commonplace in the corporate world, the association and NFP sector have been more reluctant adapters to the outsource model.
+However, while it is commonplace in the corporate world, the association and NFP sectors have been more reluctant adapters to the outsource model.

-Whilst certain skills and services are now readily outsourced (graphic design, advertising / PR etc), other business components such as management, marketing, finance, leadership and business development remain coveted inhouse roles.
+While certain skills and services are now readily outsourced (graphic design, advertising/PR, etc.), other business components such as management, marketing, finance, leadership and business development remain coveted in-house roles.
 But, if an association or charity is to grow and thrive in the current market then they must evolve with the times.
 Outsourcing should be a consideration for everyone.
-Let me tell you why…
+Let me tell you why.

-Despite the best of intentions and intrinsic processes, dividing business responsibilities amongst busy team members can dilute the focus needed on the task at hand.
-Outsourcing key responsibilities, e.g. business development, to a specialised provider ensures that the job attracts the focus necessary and is not one of many items on a to-do list.
+Despite the best of intentions and intrinsic processes, dividing business responsibilities among busy team members can dilute the focus needed on the task at hand.
+Outsourcing key responsibilities, e.g., business development, to a specialised provider ensures that the job attracts the focus necessary and is not one of many items on a to-do list.
 I particularly like this quote from the New York Times,

 “Focus on your core business.
 Every business has limited resources, and every manager has limited time and attention.
 Outsourcing can help your business to shift its focus from peripheral activities toward work that serves the customer, and it can help managers set their priorities more clearly.
 Level the playing field.”